PseudoDevs/IamGhost/FATAL18.md

-Last updated: 2024-04-02 18:43:38
+Last updated: 2024-04-02 18:44:12
-Random Quote: Light tomorrow with today! - Elizabeth Browning
+Random Quote: The only person who never makes mistakes is the person who never does anything. - Denis Waitley